 Typically, doctors associate difficulty sleeping with an overactive thyroid, rather than an underactive thyroid.
-However, limited evidence suggests that hypothyroidism may also be connected to sleep problems.
+However, limited evidence suggests that hypothyroidism may also have a link to sleep problems.

 This article discusses whether hypothyroidism is linked to insomnia and the reasons why there might be a connection.
 It also explores how people can relieve the symptoms.